EddieHubCommunity/open-source-practice/README.md

-﻿**This repo is not included in the Hacktoberfest event as it is for practice only**
+**This repo is not included in the Hacktoberfest event as it is for practice only**

 We have other repositories in the organisation you can contribute to.
 If you would like to join our GitHub organisation, raise an issue on this repo [EddieHubCommunity-Support](https://github.com/EddieHubCommunity/support)